yli0131/MGM/README.md

 -LEAVE BLANK UNTIL PUBLISHED.

 ## Data availability
+The following data is availble to download:
+- 16s rRNA microbiome output from QIIME2
-- The 16s rRNA microbiome, stool and plasma metabolomics, and dietary data are available to download.
+- stool and plasma metabolomics
+- dietary data

 ## Method
 - The stool samples were assayed for gut microbial identity using 16S tagged gene sequencing processed by QIIME2, including de-multiplexing, quality control, OUT identification, and taxonomic assignment.